doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/custom_operator_dag.md

 # Custom operator DAG

 One thing that makes Airflow so popular is its built-in modules.
-There are modules connecting to three major public cloud providers, as well as popular services and tools.
-When writing Airflow pipelines, it is always recommended to use built-in modules.
+There are built-in modules connecting to three major public cloud providers, as well as popular services and tools.
+When writing Airflow pipelines, it is always recommended to use built-in modules whenever they are available.

 However, there are occasions when built-in modules cannot fulfill the requirements.
 Fortunately, Airflow has a simple plugin manager built-in that can integrate external features to its core by simply dropping files in your `$AIRFLOW_HOME/plugins` folder.